 - A sudden spike in your followers

 - Repetitive actions by third-party tools that have access to your Instagram account

 - Login attempt(s) made to your account via bots

 If bots are not involved, there could be another possible reason: A large number of likes and follows made by your account (or for your account) in a short period.
 Since bots can not be a reason for this, it must have been done manually.
-Have you (or any other person who has access to your account) done something analogous as stated in the previous sentence?
+Have you (or any other person with access to your account) done something analogous, as stated in the previous sentence?

-Now, since you have got the gist of the problem and the reason behind it, we are going to go and look into the solutions and best practices that you should adopt to prevent this problem in the future.
+Now, that you have got the gist of the problem and the reason behind it, we will look into the solutions and best practices that you should adopt to prevent this problem in the future.

 1. Change Your Password

-To change your password, just follow the directions on Instagram.
-However, in case you are wondering how to do it, here are the steps you need to follow to accomplish this task.
+To change your password, follow the directions on Instagram.
+However, if you are wondering how to do it, here are the steps you need to follow to accomplish this task.

 If you are logged in to Instagram already, sign out.
 Also, use a web browser for this task.